-Industrial closure notice requires advance Form-XIII service to government, labour commissioner, and worker representatives.
-An employer intending to close an industrial establishment must serve notice of intended closure in Form-XIII at least sixty days before the proposed closure date.
-The notice must be given to the Central Government and a copy sent to the concerned Deputy Chief Labour Commissioner (Central) by e-mail or speed post.
-A further copy must also be sent to the registered Trade Unions or authorised representatives of workers.
+Notice of intended closure must be served in advance to government, labour officer, and workers' representatives.
+An employer intending to close an industrial establishment must give notice of intended closure in Form-XIII at least sixty days before the proposed closure date to the Central Government, with a copy to the concerned Deputy Chief Labour Commissioner (Central) by e-mail or speed post.
+A copy of the notice must also be sent to the registered trade unions or authorised representatives of workers operating in the industrial establishment.

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.